Datasilk/Core/README.md

  from within your `Datasilk.Core.Web.Controller` class `Render` method, which will render a controller of your choosing with a response status code of `403`.

 ## Web Services
 The Datasilk Core MVC framework comes with the ability to call *RESTful* web APIs.
-All web API calls are executed from `Datasilk.Core.Web.Service` classes.
+All web API calls are executed from `Datasilk.Core.Web.IService` interfaces.

 #### Example